MethodsAndPractices/vsteam/docs/readme.md

 ### [Get-VSTeamWorkItemType](Get-VSTeamWorkItemType.md)

-Gets a list of all Work Item Types or a single work item type.
+Gets a list of all work item types or a single work item type.

 ### [Invoke-VSTeamRequest](Invoke-VSTeamRequest.md)